reimai/train/README.md

 You find yourself in an endless train (carriges form a loop, you see) and the only way to get out is to count the carriges.
 You can move around with arrows and switch light with a space.
 Once you think you've had enough you can press enter and shout the number of carriges.

-As usual this is not your ordinary js game, it only works in linux (windows chokes on a unicode head character fo some reason and I'm going to investigate why).
+As usual this is not your ordinary js game, it only works in linux (windows chokes on a unicode head character fo some reason and I'm not going to investigate why).
 To play it you have to build it:

     sudo apt-get install haskell-stack
     stack install random